ethanmlam/rustChat/README.md

 - Color-coded usernames
 - Timestamps on messages
-- Real-time TCP communication
+- Real-time TLS-encrypted communication
 - Raw terminal mode for clean input
+- Self-signed certificate generation
+- Private and secure peer-to-peer chat

-## Todo
+## Security

-- TLS for privacy
+All communications are encrypted using TLS 1.3.
+On first run, the server automatically generates a self-signed certificate (`server-cert.pem` and `server-key.pem`) for encryption.
+While these self-signed certificates provide strong encryption, they are not verified by a certificate authority - this is perfect for private, peer-to-peer chat between trusted parties.